 - Determining the value of the home and then buying your friend’s share

-- Converting the home into a rental property and splitting the monthly cash flow after all expenses are paid.
+- Converting the home into a rental property and splitting the monthly cash flow after all expenses are paid

 You’ll generally want to live in the home for at least five years in order to ensure that you build up enough equity to make the home purchase worthwhile.

 Examine Your Personalities and Beliefs

-Choosing a roommate can be difficult—you want to make sure you are compatible, that they’ll keep their part of the house or apartment clean, and that they won’t throw loud parties every night when you have to get up early for work.
+You want to make sure you are compatible, that they’ll keep their part of the house or apartment clean, and that they won’t throw loud parties every night when you have to get up early for work.